Mats Hummels re-joins Borussia Dortmund: Defender leaves Bayern Munich in €38m deal | Goal.com

 He has continued to enjoy success in Bavaria, winning three Bundesliga titles, but will now return to Dortmund in a deal worth a reported €38 million (£33.8m/$42.5m).

-The German defender picked up his fifth Bundesliga title last season as they recovered from a poor start to win the league by two points, edging out Hummels' former club Dortmund.
+The Germany defender picked up his fifth German title last season as Bayern recovered from a poor start to win the league by two points, edging out Dortmund.

-The 30-year-old also won his second DFB Pokal as Bayern beat RB Leipzig 3-0, but it was far from a straightforward season for the central defender.
+The 30-year-old also won his second DFB Pokal as Bayern beat RB Leipzig 3-0 in the final, but it was far from a straightforward season for the central defender.

-He was also heavily criticized for his comments following the 3-2 loss against Dortmund in November, with the defender claiming he had blurred vision and felt sick in the buildup to the game.
-Hummels was later substituted in the second half of the match.
+He was also heavily criticised for his comments following the 3-2 loss against Dortmund in November, with the defender claiming he had blurred vision and felt sick in the build-up to the game.
+Hummels was later substituted in the second half.

-Throughout his eight-year spell at Dortmund, Hummels quickly established himself as one of the best defenders in world football, and helped Jurgen Klopp's side to back-to-back Bundesliga titles in 2010/11 and 2011/12, also featuring in their 2013 Champions League loss to future club Bayern.
+During his first spell with Dortmund, Hummels helped Jurgen Klopp's side to back-to-back Bundesliga titles in 2010-11 and 2011-12 while also featuring in their 2013 Champions League loss to future club Bayern.

-Dortmund will add Hummels to their ever-growing list of incoming transfers this summer, having already brought in Julian Brandt, Thorgan Hazard and Nico Schulz, all signed from fellow Bundesliga clubs.
+Dortmund will add Hummels to their ever-growing list of incoming transfers this summer, having already brought in Julian Brandt, Thorgan Hazard and Nico Schulz.

 Having been told by Germany coach Joachim Low earlier this year that he will not feature in any future plans regarding the national team, Hummels can certainly reclaim his spot as Borussia's first-choice centre-back next season.

-The defender may find some hostility at Signal Iduna Park given his decision to join Bayern, but he certainly wasn't the first to make the switch, with Robert Lewandowski and Mario Gotze having also made the move in recent years.
+The defender may find some hostility given his decision to join Bayern, but he certainly was not the first to make the switch, with Robert Lewandowski and Mario Gotze having also made the move in recent years.

 Hummels, however, looks set to join Gotze and return to Borussia.